 The Systemair plant in Waalwijk has produced and delivered 88 air handling units this year for a new ship in the Norwegian Cruise Line (NCL) shipping company, which will be built on a German yard.

 The ship is 325 meters long, 41 meters wide, has 2,100 cabins and is designed for 4,200 passengers.
-Systemair has been servicing cruise ships for a long time and is now a specialist in this area.
-"The first order was fulfilled fifteen years ago.
-Over the years we have supplied air handling units to fifteen cruise ships”, says Wim Kampen, sales director of Systemair.
+For a long time Systemair have been servicing cruise ships, and is now a specialist in this area.
+"The first order were fulfilled fifteen years ago.
+Oveer the years we have supplied air handling units to fifteen cruise ships”, says Wim Kampen, sales director of Systemair.
 "That's one ship a year, which is also roughly the effective construction time for a cruise ship.
 From the start of construction to the launch, the whole process takes about two years."

-The ship that Systemair worked for this year is the fourth in a row at the shipyard for which the company has received orders for air handling units.
+The ship that Systemair worked for this year is the fourth in row at the ship yard for which the company has received orders for air handling units.
 Kampen: "This ship is practically the same as the first three.
 Only the interior, the decoration and the length have been adjusted.
-There are also some differences in the basic design and technology."
+There are also some differences in the basic design and the technology."

 However, the production of such units for cruise ships is quite complex.
 This year's order of 88 air handling units had more than five different variations in both design and technical terms.
 The quality requirements are also high, which has to do with the silted air that can be quite aggressive to the materials.
 This applies especially to the ship for which Systemair has been working this year.